Aliases for NPPA Gene

 GeneCards Summary for NPPA Gene

 NPPA (Natriuretic Peptide A) is a Protein Coding gene.
 Diseases associated with NPPA include Atrial Standstill 2 and Atrial Fibrillation, Familial, 6.
-Among its related pathways are Human Embryonic Stem Cell Pluripotency and Cardiac conduction.
-GO annotations related to this gene include receptor binding and neuropeptide hormone activity.
+Among its related pathways are Oxytocin signaling pathway and MicroRNAs in cardiomyocyte hypertrophy.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and neuropeptide hormone activity.
+An important paralog of this gene is NPPB.

 Hormone playing a key role in cardiovascular homeostasis through regulation of natriuresis, diuresis, and vasodilation.
 Also plays a role in female pregnancy by promoting trophoblast invasion and spiral artery remodeling in uterus.
 Specifically binds and stimulates the cGMP production of the NPR1 receptor.
 Binds the clearance receptor NPR3.